aspic/g-wiki/README.md

     export GOPATH=$GOPATH:/some/path/g-wiki/

-Create a binary in ./bin by compiling g-wiki:
+Create get dependencies and compile the binary by:

+    go get all
     go install mehl.no/wiki

 You can now run g-wiki with the standard settings by executing the